-This survey has been conducted and the plan has been prepared pursuant to 435-RICR- 00-00-1.9 of the Rules and Regulations adopted by the Rhode Island State Board of Registration for Professional Land Surveyors on November 25, 2015, 20 as follows:
+This survey has been conducted and the plan has been prepared pursuant to 435-RICR-00-00-1.9 of the Rules and Regulations adopted by the Rhode Island State Board of Registration for Professional Land Surveyors on November 25, 2015, as follows:

 1. Type of Boundary Survey: Measurement Specification

 Insert One: Comprehensive Boundary Survey 1

-Limited Content Boundary Survey 1
+Limited Content Boundary Survey I

 If neither, insert: Not a Boundary Survey

 2. Other Type of Survey:

 Insert as Applicable: Data Accumulation Survey III

 Construction Survey l or II

 Control Survey l or II

 Compilation Plan IV

 Where applicable, also insert: Vertical Control Standard (§1.9.9(C))

 Topographic Survey Accuracy (§1.9.9(D))

 In all cases, insert: Compilation Plan Disclaimer (§1.9.6(A)(1)(d))

-3. Insert Detailed Explanation Statement of Purpose - The purpose and for the preparation of the plan is
+3. Insert Detailed Explanation Statement of Purpose - The purpose for the conduct of the survey and for the preparation of the plan is as follows:

-By: [Insert PLS Signature]

-[Insert Printed PLS Name a nd License No.]
+By: [Insert Printed PLS Name a nd License No.]

-[Insert COA No.]

 [Insert Approved Seal]

--